ayansen/playground/README.md

 ## Kafka
 This module runs programs where I try out different kafka and kstream applications.

-You can find out more [here](kafka/README.md)
+## Envoy Control Plane
+This module runs programs where I try out different aspects of envoy control plane which can configure envoy.

+## Open API Exemplar
+This module runs programs where I try out different aspects of building an openapi app using spring-boot.

 ## Build
 The kafka code uses [docker-compose](./kafka/docker-compose.yml) to spin up  kafka and its dependencies and then runs the integration tests on them to experiment the features.